wldgkdl/Junghwan-Kim/Voca_test/README.txt

 after the 15 quizzes, I can check my grade.

 Also, you can updated the list of hard vocabularies for you.

+You can join the voca test in the "with_excel" file.